 Aug.
 19 has been a very busy date for two of the National Hockey League’s “Original 6” franchises.
-Through the decades, we have seen multiple Hall of Fame players wind up on new teams, even one returning to the game after his induction.
+We have seen multiple Hall of Fame players wind up on new teams through the decades, even one returning to the game after his induction.
+So, let’s hop aboard the THW time machine and relive all the best memories from this date.

 Lafleur Makes His Comeback